telerik/maui-docs/controls/slideview/interaction.md

 ---
 title: Interaction
 page_title: .NET MAUI SlideView Documentation - Interaction
-description: "Get started with the Telerik UI for .NET MAUI SlideView control and add the control to your .NET MAUI project."
+description: "Learn how to interact with the navigation buttons of the SlideView control."
 position: 10
 slug: slideview-interaction
 ---